quovadisnp/nagios_plugins/README.md

 # nagios_plugins
-Miscellaneous collection of custom Nagios plugins
+Miscellaneous collection of custom Nagios plugins.
+Tested on python 2.7.14, plan to add python 3.6.4 soon.

 ## The Plugins